gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption squeezed her hand hard enough to stop her mid-sentence.
 "Hey.
 We don't have to solve all the world's problems tonight.
-You just write down what all happened for the newspaper and do the pictures they want so I can be famous when I go off to that fancy mechanics' school."
+You just write down what happened for the newspaper and do the pictures they want so I can be famous when I go off to that fancy mechanics' school."

 Before Maddy could reply,
 Mama Roo stepped onto the porch with a fresh pitcher of tea and her husband behind her.
 "Beautiful evening,"
-she said as she and Papa Roo sat.
+she said as she and Papa Roo sat down.

 "It is that," Gumption said,
 then pointed at the sky.